aslatt13/Adidas-Autocheckout/README.md

 2. Unzip the file.

 3. [Download chromedriver](http://chromedriver.chromium.org/downloads) for your version of chrome and drag the exe into the script folder.
+(May need to add to PATH aswell).

 4. cd <script folder location>